ekomsSavior/Jam_fi/README.md

      → Exits JamFi and returns to your terminal.

 ## (*_*) Tips & Tricks for Power Users
-JamFi was made to be playful, powerful, and personal.
+Jam_Fi was made to be playful, powerful, and personal.
 Here's how you can take your JamFi chaos to the next level:

 ⚡ Performance Tips